ScorpionBytes/h3-cli/guides/touchless-nodezero.md

 Different systems have different boot services, but the most popular one used by various Linux distributions is `systemd`.

-h3-cli provides built-in support for `systemd`.
-To register your Runner with `systemd`, use the `h3 start-runner-service` command, example below.
-Note the command will attempt to use `sudo` for running the necessary `systemd` commands.
+**h3-cli provides built-in support for `systemd`.**  To register your Runner with `systemd`, use the `h3 start-runner-service` command, example below.
+Note the command will attempt to use `sudo` for running the necessary `systemd`/`systemctl` commands.

 ```shell
 h3 start-runner-service my-nodezero-runner /tmp/my-nodezero-runner.log
 ```

-> If your system uses a different boot service other than `systemd`, contact us for assistance with setting up your NodeZero Runner service.
+> If your system uses a different boot service than `systemd`, contact us for assistance with setting up your NodeZero Runner service.

-If all goes well, your NodeZero Runner is now registered as a service with `systemd` and will automatically start up at boot time.  `systemd` will also automatically restart the Runner if it fails for any reason.
+If all goes well, your NodeZero Runner is now registered as a service with `systemd`.
+This means the Runner will...

+* automatically start up at boot time
+* automatically be restarted if it fails for any reason

 The Runner service will be registered with `systemd` under the name `nodezero-runner-{runner-name}`.
 For example the command above will register the service as `nodezero-runner-my-nodezero-runner`.